Hierarchical file system: Working directory

 The working directory of a process is a directory dynamically associated with each process.
 Files are searched relative to the working directory, rather than from the root directory.
 At logon, the user's working directory is set to their home directory; it can be set afterwards by using a command.

 A relative path represents the directory nodes visited from the working directory to the file, rather than from the root directory to the file.
 A relative path does not begin with a path separator character.

 History

 Multics

 Multics is the first operating system to provide a hierarchical file system.
+File names can be any length or format, multiple names for a particular file or directory, and symbolic connections between the directories (symlinks) are one of the many other features Multics introduced with its hierarchical file system.

 IBM OS/360

 OS/360 has had a hierarchical system since its earliest days.

 The system catalog is layered on top of a flat file system, where a disk file's "directory entry" is stored in each volume's Volume Table of Contents (VTOC), and files can be referenced either thru the catalog or by specifying the volume serial number directly.
 Specifying a dataset name without specifying a serial number in JCL implies a catalog search.
 The catalog stores only a pointer to the volume.